top of page

 That meant having conversations I had avoided for years and saying things out loud that felt terrifying.
 Letting people see me without the polished version, without the roles, without the performance.
 I told the truth about who I am.
 What I want.
 What I need.

-And then I did something that changed everything.
+Then I did something that changed everything.
 I stopped negotiating that truth.
 I laid my cards on the table and allowed the people around me the freedom to take it or leave it.
 It was one of the most uncomfortable and scary moments of my life, and also the most liberating one.

 For the first time in a long time, I was not trying to be who I thought I should be.
 I was simply being who I am.
-And interestingly, my life did not fall apart.
+Interestingly, my life did not fall apart.
 It finally began to make sense, and for the first time ever it actually felt like mine.

 Why the shifts feel so big